Andrew Richards – Kirriemuir

 ≈ Comments Off on Andrew Richards – Kirriemuir

-An Angus army veteran has avoided going behind bars for sending a flood of “appalling” explicit texts to a 14-year-old girl.
+An Angus pervert will be sentenced next month after admitting sending a flood of sexually explicit text messages to a 14-year-old girl.

-The court heard Richards sent the disgusting messages after becoming aware the teenager had been caught having consensual sex.
+The girl was known to the Kirriemuir 45-year-old and Forfar Sheriff Court heard Richards had sent the disgusting messages to her after becoming aware the teenager had been caught having consensual sex.

-An unrelated matter led to the teenager’s mobile phone being examined and it was then that child exploitation concerns emerged after it was found she was communicating with numerous people.
+“Child exploitation concerns emerged after it was found she was communicating with numerous persons,” said Ms Drummond.

 “A request was made to a specialist unit to examine the contents of the phone and the accused was identified as sending indecent messages.”

 The court heard Richards’ crime involved “prolonged” communication over different dates over the three months.

 National child abused investigations unit officers interviewed the youngster and she told them she felt pressured into communication with Richards.